 Looking for additional scholarships?
 Check out the following:

 Long House Scholarship- One scholarship awarded per year to Quileute student attending Peninsula College.
-Download the application here and turn in to Quileute Scholarship Coordinators, Annie or Tara.
+Download the application here and turn in to Quileute Scholarship Coordinator Heather Brux.

 For enrolled members in the WIGA Tribes and Indian students in Washington State.
-Download the application here.
+Click here for more information and to complete the online application

 For AI/AN students enrolled in an undergraduate or graduate program who are interested in issues related to criminal justice and public safety.
 Click here to check out the NIJ website for more information on the scholarship and how to apply.